TheLogeek/Students-scores-prediction/README.md

 # Students-scores-prediction

-**Simple regression model that makes use of academic activities parameters to predict a subject score**
+**Simple regression model that makes use of academic activities parameters to predict a subject score.**

 **TRAINING DATASET**